White Asparagus With Smoked Salmon & Dill Sauce

 - 2 tbsp fresh parsley, chopped

-- Peel the white asparagus carefully using a vegetable peeler.
+- Peel the asparagus carefully using a vegetable peeler.
 Discard the tough skins.
 Then chop the cleaned white asparagus into bite-size pieces.

 - Pour the shaved almonds in a small non-stick pan and place it over medium heat.